THEATRE

 Free to Stay (2016)

-A piece about statelessness and migration which began its life collaborating for during another 6 months with people on the Thai-Myanmar border who had fled war and forced labour, followed by in-depth research with sanctuary seekers in the UK.
+A piece about statelessness and migration which began its life collaborating with people on the Thai-Myanmar border who had fled war and forced labour, followed by in-depth research with people seeking asylum in the UK.

 “A very powerful visceral experience that challenged the watcher emotionally, physically and spiritually which was a refreshing change” Juliet Forster – Associate Director, York Theatre Royal